GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-What is simplicity?
-Simplicity is the shortest path to a solution.
+W​henever I have to think to understand what the code is doing, I ask myself if I can refactor the code to make that understanding more immediately apparent.

-~ Ward Cunningham
+~ Martin Fowler
 <pre>

 </pre>